Expanding Polyhedral Universe in Regge Calculus: Introduction

 where $a(t)$ is the so-called scale factor.
 It is subject to the Friedmann equations

-The curvature parameter $k=1,0,-1$ corresponds to space being spherical, euclidean and hyperspherical, respectively.
-Of these our concern is the spherical universe, which can be approximated by convex polyhedron of a finite volume.
-Regge calculus has been applied to four-dimensional closed FLRW universe by Collins and Williams \cite{CW:1973aa}.
-They considered regular polytopes as the Cauchy surfaces of discrete FLRW universe and used, instead of simplices, truncated world-tubes evolving from one Cauchy surface to the next as the building blocks of piecewise linear space-time.
-Their method, called the Collins-Williams (CW) formalism, is based on the idea of the $3+1$ decomposition of space-time and plays a similar role of well-known ADM formalism \cite{Brewin:1987aa}.
-Recently Liu and Williams has extensively studied the discrete FLRW universe \cite{LW:2015aa,LW:2015ab}.
-They found that the universe with regular polytopes as the Cauchy surfaces can reproduce the continuum FLRW universe to a certain degree of precision.
-Their solutions fairly agree with the continuum when the size of the universe is small, whereas the deviations from the exact results become large for the large universe because of the finite edge length.
-Since the Regge action heavily depends on the choice of polytopes to approximate the Cauchy surface, it seems to be hard to take the continuum limit keeping the action simple.
-This motivates us to investigate simpler but less realistic three-dimensional model.
+The curvature parameter $k=1,0,-1$ corresponds to space being spherical, Euclidean, or hyperspherical, respectively.
+Of these, our concern is the spherical universe, which can be approximated by a convex polyhedron of finite volume.
+Regge calculus has been applied to the four-dimensional closed FLRW universe by Collins and Williams \cite{CW:1973aa}.
+They considered regular polytopes as the Cauchy surfaces of the discrete FLRW universe and used, instead of simplices, truncated world-tubes evolving from one Cauchy surface to the next as the building blocks of piecewise linear space-time.
+Their method, called the Collins--Williams (CW) formalism, is based on the idea of the $3+1$ decomposition of space-time and plays a similar role to the well-known Arnowitt--Deser--Misner (ADM) formalism \cite{Brewin:1987aa}.
+Recently, Liu and Williams have extensively studied the discrete FLRW universe \cite{LW:2015aa,LW:2015ab}.
+They found that a universe with regular polytopes as the Cauchy surfaces can reproduce the continuum FLRW universe to a certain degree of precision.
+Their solutions agree reasonably well with the continuum when the size of the universe is small, whereas the deviations from the exact results become large for a large universe because of the finite edge length.
+Since the Regge action depends heavily on the choice of polytopes to approximate the Cauchy surface, it seems to be hard to take the continuum limit while keeping the action simple.
+This motivates us to investigate a simpler but less realistic three-dimensional model.